tatarjr/egegorgulu.com/_posts/2016-02-02-form-analytics.md

 The project received praise from a large number of customers, and was particularly well-receieved by our high-tier users.

-One certain customer was very surpised to see that even though most of his form traffic originates from US, his Canadian customers were more likely to complete the purchase.
+One certain customer was very surpised to see that even though most of his form traffic originated from US, his Canadian customers were more likely to complete the purchase.

 By providing Form Analytics, we enabled our users to discover and address mission-critical issues for their business and hopefully helped them become better at what they do.